liutianlin0121/liutianlin0121.github.io/_posts/2025-6-13-phd-lesson.md

 Looking back, I’m glad I drove my PhD journey along these two threads.
 The main thread with my advisor—focused on wave-based imaging and seismic data analysis—taught me useful research skills.
 The second thread of side projects and internships provided a sense of agency; these side projects finally opened the door to my current role.
 Together, they made the journey feel like mine.

 ## Final Thought
 A PhD can be many things: a technical apprenticeship, a professional credential, an endurance test.
-For me, it was the effort to move from being a passenger to taking the wheel—to learn not just how to follow a direction, but how to question it, wrestle with it, and slowly chart a course of my own.
+For me, it was the effort to move from being a passenger to taking the wheel—to learn not just to take a direction for granted, but to wrestle with it and slowly chart a course of my own.